-Joshua Redwine Our second Chancellor Postdoctoral Research Associate is Dr. Dr. Redwine a scholar and educator at the intersections of critical ethnic studies and queer of color critique.
+Our second Chancellor Postdoctoral Research Associate is Dr. Joshua Redwine.
+Dr. Redwine is a scholar and educator at the intersections of critical ethnic studies and queer of color critique.
 Dr. Redwine received his Ph.D. in Cultural Studies with an emphasis in Feminist Theory and Research from the University of California Davis, where he taught Chicanx Studies and developed a commitment to movement praxis inside and outside the classroom.
 He also holds an M.A. in Cultural Studies with an emphasis in Film and Media Theory from Claremont Graduate University.
 Born and raised in San Antonio, Texas by a community of women, Dr. Redwine's research combines auto-ethnographic writing, discourse analysis, critical visual cultural studies, and women of color feminist ethics and epistemologies to examine the many ways racialized gender and sexuality are mapped onto our bodies, our psyches, and our affective expressions.
-He will be working to complete his book manuscript, Liliana Lule titled Vomiting Up Brown: Queer Regurgitative Rebellions and Repairs during his tenure with LLS.
+He will be working to complete his book manuscript, titled Vomiting Up Brown: Queer Regurgitative Rebellions and Repairs during his tenure with LLS.

 We also welcome, Liliana Lule, who is joining us as a lecturer this year.
 Bearing a masters in Latin American and Caribbean Studies from UIUC and a second one in Creative Writing from Emerson College, Lule will be teaching several courses for our department including Mexican American History and Chicanas & Latinas: Self and Society.
-STUDENT ACCOMPLISHMENTS On April 30, 2022 we celebrated the graduating class of 2022.
-The 10 students presented their senior paper or senior thesis at the LLS Major Symposium.
-We congratulate the graduates and wish them all the best in their future.